Masurian People's Party: Program

 The party was centrist in nature and drew most of its support from Masurian Polish speaking peasants.
 The main points of its program concentrated on the protection of the Polish language in Masuria, opposition to Germanization, as well as ensuring freedom of religion (the party included both Catholics and Protestants).
 The program also focused on agrarian issues, including land reform, increased spending on rural infrastructure and progressive taxation.

 In Ortelsburg (Szczytno), the town considered the party's heartland, the Masurian People's Party had 30 members in 1907.
 Andreas Kossert estimated there were a few hundred members in all of Masuria at most.

 Political and cultural activity

 The official organ of the party was the newspaper Gazeta Ludowa, whose chief editor was Bahrke.
 The newspaper was subsidized by Polish banks from Greater Poland and most of the 2,500 copies (1897) were distributed free of charge.
 Gazeta Ludowa stopped being published in 1902.
-Another newspaper, Mazur, was published from 1906 on in Ortelsburg (Szczytno) where Marcin Biedermann, a Polish banker from Poznan, acquired a printer.
+Another newspaper, Mazur, was published from 1906 on in Ortelsburg (Szczytno) where Marcin Biedermann, a Polish banker from Poznań, acquired a printer.
 The number of copies, again distributed free of charge, rose from 500 in 1908 to 2,000 before the start of World War I.